- 1 What’s The Best Type Of Hummingbird Feeder?

 Aspects Jewel Box Suction Cup Window Hummingbird Feeder, 8-Ounce

-- Can be used with or without any moat to block crawling...
+- Use with or without an ant moat

 Do you want a feeder that can not only go on your window, but on your RV or your deck railing?
 Aspects has you covered.
 With a mounting bracket that can be used with both suction cups or deck screws, this small 8-oz bottom reservoir option delivers.